 But if you live in a country where there are no reps, you either have to apply via email, which can be confusing sometimes, or process your applications when you visit the Philippines.
 Then you would need to set automatic payments with your bank to make sure that you’re always current with your accounts.

 In any case, I’m sure you’re already aware of the programs listed below but please stay with me here.
-I’ll make it worth your time.
 I will highlight why I think Pinoy expats should take advantage of these benefits.
 My observations are informed by my personal experiences as a Filipino worker abroad.

 1. Secure your family’s health with PhilHealth